 In addition, you can choose to buy your own supplies and ask your cleaner to use them instead of their own.
 If you shop around and select affordable products, this can save you about $5 to $10 per session.
 This gives you the ability to choose the products that work best for your family.

 Many companies allow you to choose your services a la carte.
 You can pick and choose what specific tasks you need.
 As well as standard services like vacuuming the carpets and cleaning the bathroom, many companies also offer additional add-on options, such as appliance and window cleaning (both inside and outside), or even organizing your kitchen cabinets.
+Laundry, wood polishing, and gutter cleaning are some other add-ons that make life a little easier for busy families.
 The table below shows some popular add-on service examples with prices.

 |Laundry||$10 - $20/load|

-As well as standard house cleaning, other services exist.
-Although they are uncommon services, many homeowners require these services at some time.
-And, there are plenty of professionals who specialize specifically in cleaning key features or structures around your property, such as fences, carpets, furniture, and roofs.
+In addition to standard house cleaning, other services exist to meet homeowners’ specific cleaning needs.
+There are plenty of professionals who specialize specifically in cleaning key features or structures around your property, such as fences, carpets, furniture, and roofs.
+Furniture, ceiling, air ducts, and outdoor cleaning are also offered by many local cleaning companies.
+Pressure washing, sandblasting, and biohazard cleanup may also be available from different professionals in your local area.
 The table below shows the average cost for each unique situation.

 |Acoustic Ceiling||$70 - $130|